Rabi8429/Shell-Scripting/Shell-Scripting-Bash/README.md

 1. What is Functions?

-   ans: a set of commands which can be called several times with is bash script.
+   ans: A set of commands which can be called several times with is bash script.